RaySuhyunLee/snucse_os/README.md

 ## 2. Investigation

-## 3. Improvements
+## 3. Improve the WRR scheduler (10 pts.)
 ### Settings
  We make a new flag (CONFIG_IMPROVEMENT) in /arch/arm/configs/artik10_defconfig.
 Our improvement is in the CONFIG_IMPROVEMENT condition.

 ### Fork
   Not every tasks are independent, there are tasks which have certain relations.
-We can group threads that share the same memory space as thread group.
-It would be better to allocate these tasks into one CPU to improve performance.
+If two tasks have same tgid(thread group id) then, it may have same cache.
+That's why we compare task's pid and its tgid. if it is different, put task to rq(CPU) that have a task of which pid is same as task(target)'s tgid.
+It would be improving performance because of cache coherence.
 To be specific, when the task_struct forked, it call `select_task_rq_wrr()` in `wake_up_new_task()` function.
-So we compare
+So we compare there.

 ## Lessons Learned
 * Most build errors are due to your eyes.
 Read error messages carefully!